Thirumala-Devi Kanneganti

-Thirumala-Devi Kanneganti is an immunologist and is the Rose Marie Thomas Endowed Chair, Vice Chair of the Department of Immunology, and Member at St. Jude Children's Research Hospital.
-Her research interests include innate immunity and inflammatory cell death with a primary focus on the role of NLR proteins, inflammasomes, and PANoptosis in health and disease.
+Thirumala-Devi Kanneganti is an immunologist and one of the founding scientists of the inflammasome field, ranked among the top researchers in innate immunity.
+She is the Vice Chair of the Department of Immunology, Director of the Center of Excellence for Innate Immunity and Inflammation and holder of the Rose Marie Thomas Endowed Chair at St. Jude Children's Research Hospital.
+Her research interests include investigating fundamental mechanisms of innate immunity, including inflammasomes and inflammatory cell death, PANoptosis, in infectious and inflammatory disease and cancer.

 Early life and education

 Kanneganti is from Kothagudem, Telangana (United Andhra Pradesh), India.
 She received her undergraduate degree from Singareni Collieries Women's College, Kothagudem at Kakatiya University, where she majored in chemistry, zoology, and botany.
 She then received her M.Sc. and PhD from Osmania University in India.

 Career

 Kanneganti began her career in research as a PhD student studying plant pathogens and fungal toxins.
 She then went on to do postdoctoral fellowships at the University of Wisconsin and the Ohio State University studying fungal genetics and plant innate immunity.
 She transitioned to study mammalian innate immunity at the University of Michigan.
 She joined St. Jude Children's Research Hospital as an Assistant Member in the Immunology Department in 2007, where she has focused on studying inflammasomes and cell death.
 She was promoted to a full Member in 2013.
 She became Vice Chair of the Immunology Department in 2016 and was endowed with the Rose Marie Thomas Endowed Chair in 2017.
+In 2022, she also became the Director of the Center of Excellence in Innate Immunity and Inflammation at St. Jude.
+Kanneganti is among the most "Highly Cited Researchers" in the world due to the noteworthy impact of her findings in the fields of innate immunity, inflammation, and cell death.